bonjourmalware/melody/README.md

     + Up-to-date Docker image

 # Wishlist
-Since I have to focus on other projects right now, I can't put much time in Melody's development, but there are definitely room for things that would make it a lot better.
+Since I have to focus on other projects right now, I can't put much time in Melody's development.

-Here are some features that I'd like to implement someday :
+There is a lot of rom for improvement though, so here are some features that I'd like to implement someday :
 + Dedicated helper program to create, test and manage rules
 + Centralized rules management
 + Per port mock application